andyguestysj/dp4g/_docs/topics/2-python/py-1.md

 * A variable name cannot start with a number
 * A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
 * Variable names are case-sensitive (age, Age and AGE are three different variables)

+### Multiple Assignment To Variables
+Python allows you to assign a single value to several variables simultaneously.
+For example −
+`a = b = c = 1`
+Here, an integer object is created with the value 1, and all three variables are assigned to the same memory location.

+You can also assign multiple objects to multiple variables.
+For example −
+`a,b,c = 1,2,"john"`
+Here, two integer objects with values 1 and 2 are assigned to variables a and b respectively, and one string object with the value "john" is assigned to the variable c.